ngdoc/ansible_with_virtualbox/README.md

 VBoxManage controlvm "<name of machine>" poweroff
 ```
 ## how to extend the functionality of this example
-I built this repo as a quick example of how to use ansible to interact with virtualbox, so there definitely a couple things that could be added to make this work in an actual full lab or production environment.
+I built this repo as a quick example of how to use ansible to interact with virtualbox, so there is definitely a couple things that could be added to make this work in an actual full lab or production environment.
 Below are some options that I see that could extend the value of this example.

 ### substitue in variables for hard coded values
 I hardcoded machine names and other information into the playbooks, if this is removed and replaced with a variable these playbooks could could interact with many machines at once and use different isos, OS's, memory size, etc.